 Even though Green River is a smaller city, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-Green River is a very ethnically-diverse city.
+Green River is a somewhat ethnically-diverse city.
 The people who call Green River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Green River residents report their race to be White, followed by Native American.
 Green River also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.44% of the city’s residents.
-Important ancestries of people in Green River include English, German, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 14.65% of the city’s residents.
+Important ancestries of people in Green River include English, German, Irish, Italian, and Norwegian.

 The most common language spoken in Green River is English.
 Other important languages spoken here include Spanish and Polish.